cpske/ISP/feedback/tax-calculator.md

     income = self.incomes[k]
     ...
 ```

-This looks like a C programmer writing C code in Python.
-It's not fluent use of Python.
+This is not fluent use of Python.
+It looks like a C programmer writing C code in Python.

-Simpler and more flexible (works with *any* Collection or *any* Iterable):
+It is simpler and more flexible (works with *any* Collection or *any* Iterable) to write:

 ```python
 for income in self.incomes:
    ...
 ```

-And, of course, consider if a *list comprehension* can replace the for loop.
+Also consider if a *list comprehension* can replace the `for` loop.

+The only situation to use `for k in range(...)` is if you need to know the element index (`k`) inside the loop.